-Cops say Rogers looked for older or feeble clients who opened accounts at the branch where she worked.
+Cops say Rogers looked for older or feeble clients who opened accounts at the Teche Federal Bank branch where she worked.
 Then, over a period of months, she would take money little by little from the customer’s account.

 Rogers is alleged to have taken $280,000 before being caught.
-Unfortunately for her, bank fraud is a federal crime – if convicted she could face decades behind bars.
+Unfortunately for her, bank fraud is a federal crime – one that carries a potential 30 year sentence behind bars.

 Elder fraud is a serious problem in the U.S. The first baby boomers turned 65 last month and now represent the fastest growing segment of our population.
 Unfortunately, that has created a growth industry for crooks and cons.